-14. SITE AUDITS / REVIEWS
+13. SITE AUDITS / REVIEWS

-Each operating company must conduct 16 LSR self assessment, using the CRH 16LSR Auditor guidelines each year at each site.
+Each operating company must conduct LSR self assessment, using the CRH LSR Auditor guidelines each year at each site.
 This annual audit can be carried out by internal or external assessors.
 These internal audits must focus in detail on all of the management of all contract transport companies working at the location at the time of the audit.

-• From April 2019 all operating companies must report "% of operational sites where an internal LSR audit has been completed in accordance to the CRH LSR audit guidelines".
+• All operating companies must report " % of operational sites where an internal LSR audit has been completed in accordance to the CRH LSR audit guidelines".

-15. DUE DILIGENCE / ACQUISITIONS
+14. DUE DILIGENCE / ACQUISITIONS

-• A CRH Safety Due Diligence checklist must be completed as part of any due diligence process.
+A CRH Safety Due Diligence checklist must be completed as part of any due diligence process.
 Where applicable the newco integration plan should set out a programme and timetable to ensure conformity to CRH policy and requirements as soon as practical.

-16. CAPITAL EXPENDITURE: SAFETY
+15. CAPITAL EXPENDITURE: SAFETY

 All capex proposals shall have a Health & Safety assessment completed.
-Preparation of purchasing specifications should include a reference to the guidance document on safety specification for new plant and equipment (The Red Book - see the CRH Safety guidance section on page 6).
+Preparation of purchasing specifications should include a reference to the guidance document on safety specification for new plant and equipment (The Red Book - see the CRH Safety guidance section on page 5).

-17. TARGET SETTING / PERFORMANCE REVIEWS
+16. TARGET SETTING / PERFORMANCE REVIEWS

+- 16.1.
+Health & Safety performance should be an internal part of the company reporting system and should be reviewed at management meetings. - 16.2.
+The safety performance metrics / safety information to be reviewed include: - SLI's - Safety Observations / High Potential Learning Events / Employee Engagement - Recent Safety Audit findings - Recent CRH Safety Alerts - Non compliance issues within the CRH Transport Safety Checks - 16.3.
+Each operational site should have a clearly visible sign close to the entrance of the location which shows/states the number of days since the last lost time accident at that site see example on page 14.

+17. SAFETY COLLABORATION / SHARING BEST PRACTICE

 - 17.1.
-Health & Safety performance should be an internal part of the company reporting system and should be reviewed at management meetings. - 17.2.
-The safety performance metrics / safety information to be reviewed include: - SLI's - Safety Observations / High Potential Learning Events / Employee Engagement - Recent Safety Audit findings - Recent CRH Safety Alerts - Non compliance issues within the CRH Transport Safety Checks - 17.3.
-Each operational site should have a clearly visible sign close to the entrance of the location which shows/states the number of days since the last lost time accident at that site see example on page 15.

-18. SAFETY COLLABORATION / SHARING BEST PRACTICE
+CRH Europe has a significant safety best practice / collaboration structure.
+This includes specific working groups on cement/lime, RMC/Aggs, Precast / Paving and Lightside. - 17.2.
+All Companies must ensure that a representative attends the National and European level Safety best practice meetings. - 17.3.
+Each company must have access to the CRH Safety Sharepoint (see page 11)

+18. EMPLOYEE OCCUPATIONAL HEALTH CHECKS / WORKPLACE HEALTH MONITORING

 - 18.1.
-CRH Europe has a significant safety best practice / collaboration structure.
-This includes specific working groups on cement/lime, RMC/Aggs, Precast / Paving, Distribution and Lightside and Distribution. - 18.2.
-All Companies must ensure that a representative attends the National and European level Safety best practice meetings. - 18.3.
-Each company must have access to the CRH Safety Sharepoint (see page 12)

-19. EMPLOYEE OCCUPATIONAL HEALTH CHECKS / WORKPLACE HEALTH MONITORING

-- 19.1.
-Health checks should be carried out where applicable for job function, and include pre employment and exit medicals where required under company policy. - 19.2.
-All companies must have programs in place to meet the requirements of this initiative which focus on noise and dust exposure. - 19.3.
-All operating companies must have a risk based annual industrial occupational hygiene plan which covers issues of monitoring of exposure related to noise, workplace dust, hand-arm vibration as appropriate. - 19.4.
-The 2 Occupational Health KPI's referenced in LSR No.16 will be replaced by one new KPI "% of operational sites where an Employee Well Being Program \ is in place" this KPI is already reported on annually.
-The quarterly reporting will apply from June 2019 for Q2 2019.

-\for the purposes of this KPI ,an employee well -being program is a program which focuses on elements relating to some or all of the following:

-- Cardiovascular Health e.g the provision of blood pressure monitoring - Work-Life Balance / Mental Health : provision of information/support - Prevention of Chronic diseases : provision of information/ testing e.g diabetes - Nutritional health: provision of information/support - Fitness programs: provision of information/support - 19.5.
-Operating companies will be required to complete a baseline Health Program Maturity Assessment (HPMA) by April 2020.
-Full information, guidance and worked examples will be provided during 2019.
+Health checks should be carried out where applicable for job function, and include pre employment and exit medicals where required under company policy. - 18.2.
+All companies must have programs in place to meet the requirements of this initiative which focus on noise and dust exposure. - 18.3.
+All operating companies must have a risk based annual industrial occupational hygiene plan which covers issues of monitoring of exposure related to noise, workplace dust, hand-arm vibration as appropriate. - 18.4.
+The 2 Occupational Health KPI's referenced in LSR No.16 will be replaced by one new KPI "% of operational sites where an Employee Well Being Program is in place" this KPI is already reported on annually.
+The quarterly reporting will apply from June 2019 for Q2 2019. - for the purposes of this KPI ,an employee well -being program is a program which focuses on elements relating to some or all of the following: - Cardiovascular Health e.g the provision of blood pressure monitoring - Work-Life Balance / Mental Health : provision of information/support - Prevention of Chronic diseases : provision of information/ testing e.g diabetes - Nutritional health: provision of information/support - Fitness programs: provision of information/support

-20. ANNUAL SAFETY PLANNING / OBJECTIVES AND TARGETS
+19. ANNUAL SAFETY PLANNING / OBJECTIVES AND TARGETS